List of largest Japanese companies

-This article lists the largest companies in Japan in terms of their revenue, net profit and total assets, according to the American business magazines Fortune and Forbes.
+This article lists the largest companies in Japan in terms of their revenue, net profit and total assets, according to the American business magazines Fortune and Forbes, as well as the UK-based B2B data provider Global Database.

+2024 Global Database list

+This list displays selected Japanese companies ranked among the largest by annual revenue in 2024, based on the most recent available financial data from Global Database, a UK-based B2B company intelligence provider.
+Figures are shown in millions of US dollars for the fiscal year 2024.
+Also listed are the headquarters location, industry sector, and other relevant corporate details for each company.

 2022 Fortune list

 This list displays all 45 Japanese companies that are in the Fortune Global 500, which ranks the world's largest companies by annual revenue.
 The figures below are given in millions of US dollars and are for the fiscal year 2021.
 Also listed are the headquarters location, net profit, number of employees worldwide and industry sector of each company.

 2022 Forbes list

 This list is based on the Forbes Global 2000, which ranks the world's 2,000 largest publicly traded companies.
 The Forbes list takes into account a multitude of factors, including the revenue, net profit, total assets and market value of each company; each factor is given a weighted rank in terms of importance when considering the overall ranking.
 The table below also lists the headquarters location and industry sector of each company.
 The figures are in billions of US dollars and are for the year 2021.
 The top 50 companies in the Forbes 2000 from Japan are listed.